 - Suggest LinkedIn groups or forums or websites that might provide resources to help her make decisions or evaluate options.

-There are dozens of ways you can reach out and stay connected to buyers without it being about “me, me, me!”
+There are dozens of ways to reach out and stay connected to buyers without being about “me, me, me!”

 Be creative, be helpful, be knowledgeable and deliver meaningful messages.

 Demonstrate that you’re more interested in being of value than closing the deal.
 Focus on helping people buy instead of fulfilling your quota.

 Until next time, write better messages and keep kickin’ butt!

 Not sure why you claim to an sales expert.
 Just checking in is completely customer subservient.
 You could not acknowledge their power and value any plainer.
 Though I would empower them with ready to make decision bit.
 Preferring to stick with an invite to ask more questions.

 Send a generic case study?
 Odds are one size wont fit all, and customer time wasting.
 They wont read it very far in.